alpinejs/alpine/packages/docs/src/en/plugins/focus.md

 <a name="inert"></a>
 #### .inert

-When building things like dialogs/modals, it's recommended to hide all the other elements on the page from screenreaders when trapping focus.
+When building things like dialogs/modals, it's recommended to hide all the other elements on the page from screen readers when trapping focus.

 By adding `.inert` to `x-trap`, when focus is trapped, all other elements on the page will receive `aria-hidden="true"` attributes, and when focus trapping is disabled, those attributes will also be removed.